 The general format will be to implement the mentorship program as part of LDP and provide each LDP participant a Mentor to meet with at least monthly, and more often if appropriate.
 The Mentors will be seasoned professionals and active volunteer members of RECSA.
-The LDP class begins in August and runs through May.
-The Mentorship Program will begin in October and run through July of that year, which will give LDP members a chance to get acquainted with the LDP program prior to being assigned a Mentor and then continue to meet with their Mentors beyond graduation.
+The LDP class and mentorship program will begin in August and run through May.
+Mentors and Mentees are welcome to continue meeting after the official program concludes.